Enformion Logo (light version).

 By

-Luckily, identity verification technology is rapidly evolving to keep up with the growing threat of ID theft.
-New tools with stronger security measures can help many companies confirm a consumer is who they say they are before completing a transaction.
-Today, we take a look at three trends in identity verification.
+The digital nature of our modern economy can add vulnerabilities to the IDV process.
+Organizations protect themselves from these threats, by integrating proper processes and technology.
+The digital identity verification landscape is rapidly evolving to keep up with the growing threats of fraud.
+New tools and technologies are helping many companies confirm a consumer is who they say they are in real-time and before completing a transaction.
+Today, we take a look at 8 trends in identity verification.

-Businesses are looking towards power biometrics integration to help mitigate the risk at a time when identity fraud is on the rise.
-Using biometrics technology, companies can verify client identities through social media accounts, iris scans, geolocation, fingerprint, and facial recognition.
+Businesses are looking towards biometrics integration to help with verifying identities.
+Using biometrics technology, companies can verify client identities through voice analytics, iris scans, geolocation, fingerprint, and facial recognition.
+Many mobile phones are now equipped with fingerprint and facial recognition technology and more consumers are adopting these technologies.
 In most instances, businesses can combine multiple methods of identity verification to increase recognition accuracy.

-Multiple identity verification software and tools are being designed constantly to help meet the market demands.
-Although the ID security threat is on the rise, new technologies to mitigate the risk are on its heel.
+Multiple identity verification software and tools are available to help meet market demands.
+Although the ID security threat is on the rise, new technologies can help mitigate these risks.
 The push by consumers to drive change in identity verification ensures we have a more secure online sphere.

 Use Enformion’s Customizable Solutions to Verify Customers